The Hall County Housing Authority is a Section 8 and Public Housing Public Housing Agency in Grand Island, Nebraska.

-As of March 31st, 2016 the Hall County Housing Authority manages 490 active Housing Choice Vouchers.
+As of the most recent VMS report, Hall County Housing Authority manages 486 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: